molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ---
-layout: default
+layout: book
-title: Robust JavaScript
+title: "Robust Client-Side JavaScript – A Developer’s Guide"
-description: "Robust JavaScript"
+description: "Why do we need to talk about robust JavaScript and how do we achieve it?"
 keywords: JavaScript, Robustness
 lang: en
 ---